Integrate RADIUS authentication with Azure Multi-Factor Authentication Server

 - If the Azure MFA Server is installed on a domain-joined server in an Active Directory environment, select Windows domain.

 If users should be authenticated against an LDAP directory, select LDAP bind.

-To use LDAP bind, click the Directory Integration icon and edit the LDAP configuration on the Settings tab so that the Server can bind to your directory.
+Select the Directory Integration icon and edit the LDAP configuration on the Settings tab so that the Server can bind to your directory.
 Instructions for configuring LDAP can be found in the LDAP Proxy configuration guide.

 If users should be authenticated against another RADIUS server, select RADIUS server(s).

 - Click Add to configure the server to which the Azure MFA Server will proxy the RADIUS requests.

 In the Add RADIUS Server dialog box, enter the IP address of the RADIUS server and a shared secret.

 The shared secret needs to be the same on both the Azure Multi-Factor Authentication Server and RADIUS server.
 Change the Authentication port and Accounting port if different ports are used by the RADIUS server.